 - Right click C: drive and select "Extend Volume".
 Follow up the pop-up wizard to add the adjacent Unallocated space to C drive.

 Few people will try to increase C drive space by deleting other partition.
 Most of people will shrink the adjacent partition D to get Unallocated space.
 As I explained above, Disk Management is unable to extend C drive by shrinking D or other partition.
-If you've did this in Windows 11 Disk Management, you cannot extend C drive.
-Extend Volume option is grayed out because this Unallocated space is nonadjacent to C drive.
-To add this nonadjacent Unallocated space to C drive, you must move partition D to the right and make Unallocated space next to C drive.
+If you've shrunk D drive with Disk Management, you got Unallocated space on the right of D. To add this space to C drive, you must move partition D to the right and make Unallocated space next to C drive.
 To do this, only third party software can help you.

 - Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume" option.
 Put the mouse pointer in the middle of D drive and drag it towards right in the pop-up window.
 Then Unallocated space will be moved to the left.